TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

     - /getting-started/tyk-components/mdcb/
 ---

+## Introduction

 Tyk’s Multi Data Centre Bridge (MDCB) is a separately licensed extension to the Tyk control plane that performs management and synchronisation of logically or geographically distributed clusters of Tyk API Gateways.
+We use it ourselves to support our Tyk Cloud offering.

 ## Challenges of managing APIs in a distributed environment